 The Financial Aid Academic Plan is now referred to as the Student Success Plan.

-The Student Success Plan will be required for all students submitting a Satisfactory Academic Progress Appeal.
-If the SAP Appeal is approved, the requirements of the Student Success Plan will take effect immediately.
+The Student Success Plan (SSP) will be required for all students with an approved Satisfactory Academic Progress Appeal.
+If the SAP Appeal is approved, you will be notified by email to make an appointment with your assigned Academic Advisor so that an SSP can be developed for you.
+The requirements of the SSP will take effect immediately.
 If you are not currently enrolled, it will take effect for the next term of enrollment.

 The Student Success Plan, like the Financial Aid Academic Plan, may have a variety of interventions assigned (i.e., mandatory tutoring, reduced course load, less online coursework, etc.) and adherence to these requirements is a must in order for you to continue receiving financial aid.
 The Student Success Plan/Financial Aid Academic Plan is designed to ensure that you will be meeting SAP or graduating by a specific point in time.
 Although each plan is reviewed at the end of every term, the plan itself may be in effect for multiple terms.

 In addition to the above, SPC's Student Success Plan will always consist of the following requirements:

 - A minimum GPA requirement as established by your Academic Advisor.
 Note that if your current GPA is below 2.0, your Student Success Plan requirement will be greater than a 2.0 GPA of enrolled coursework each term